ManiAm/slurm-docker-cluster/README.md

 ## Slurm and MPI

 MPI (Message Passing Interface) is a standardized and portable communication protocol used to program parallel applications that run across multiple nodes.
 It allows processes to communicate with one another by sending and receiving messages, making it ideal for high-performance computing (HPC) tasks.

-Slurm integrates seamlessly with MPI to run distributed parallel applications across multiple nodes in a cluster.

-Slurm handles resource allocation and job scheduling, while MPI handles inter-process communication.

-`MpiDefault` parameter tells Slurm which MPI type to use by default when launching jobs with srun:
+Slurm can integrate with MPI to run distributed parallel applications across multiple nodes in a cluster.
+Slurm handles resource allocation and job scheduling, while MPI handles inter-process communication. `MpiDefault` parameter tells Slurm which MPI type to use by default when launching jobs with srun:

 | Value       | Description                                                                   |
 |-------------|-------------------------------------------------------------------------------|